Dear reader of ADxS.org, please excuse the disruption.

 There are concerns about the use of the entire group of serotonin reuptake inhibitors in ADHD.

-See also Comments on serotonin reuptake inhibitors (SSRIs) for ADHD In the article Medication for ADHD - overview.
+See also Comments on serotonin reuptake inhibitors (SSRIs) in ADHD In the article Medication for ADHD - overview.